fastrgv/AdaVenture/README.md

 * www.OpenGameArt.org
 * Some beautiful hi-res skyboxes used [from OpenGameArt.org] are the work of Heiko Irrgang <hi@93-interactive.com> and licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit (http://creativecommons.org/licenses/by-sa/3.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 See also the accompanying file ccsa3_license.txt.

+### Bindings & Utilities

+Thanks to Dmitry Kazakov and Felix Krause.

 ## Best Download Sites for my games: